mcidclan/beamcaster/README.md

 2. **LOD switching phase after the first hit**
    When a witness ray detects a voxel, the algorithm switches to a higher level of detail.
    It rolls back slightly and resumes the beam's progression at the new LOD.
-   (Implementing DDA on coarser levels may further improve performance)

 3. **Scanning precision at the finest level**
    When a unit-sized voxel is hit, the algorithm switches to unit precision mode.